-On 18 March 2020, the Commonwealth Government announced it will relax international student nurse visa work conditions to provide workforce continuity for aged care facilities, home care providers and other health care workers.
+On 18 March 2020, the Commonwealth Government announced it would relax international student nurse visa work conditions to provide workforce continuity for aged care facilities, home care providers and other health care workers.

 This allowed international student nurses and other aged care workers to work more than the 40 hours a fortnight than they were currently.
 At the time of the announcement, there were around 900 approved providers of residential aged care employers and around 1,000 approved providers of Home Care Packages.
 There were around 20,000 international student nurses studying in Australia.